 Salto por riba

 que ande polo chan.

 (I jump over the St John fire so I won’t get bitten by dogs or creatures crawling on the ground)

 Not only fire but water and waves also play an important role on this date, and are linked to purification, good luck and also fertility.
-For example flowers and aromatic herbs such as rosemary, elderfower and rose petals are gathered on the 23rd and left to soak in water overnight; the herb infused water is then used to wash the following morning.
+For example flowers and aromatic herbs such as rosemary, elderflower and rose petals are gathered on the 23rd and left to soak in water overnight; the herb-infused water is then used to wash the following morning.

 Both in Portugal and Galicia, grilled sardines are the most traditional dish for St John and the taste of the beginning of Summer.

 Check our Camino Festival Calendar for more unique festivals along the way.